gloriaby/Algorithm-Exercises/README.md

 * The total number of inversions of the original array equals the sum of the three results acquired in the method described above.

-## Get number of comparisions in QuickSort Algorithm
+## Week 3.
+Get number of comparisions in QuickSort Algorithm

 Related files: QuickSort.c, QuickSort.txt